mjk-smith/mjk-smith.github.io/_pages/cv.md

 Work experience
 ======
-2019 - 2023 / **Officer in Charge and AEC Elections Assistant** / Various
+2019 - 2025 / **Officer in Charge and AEC Elections Assistant** / Various
  * Australian Electoral Commission
-   *  Various Duties: Officer in Charge (Moreton), Officer in Charge (Griffith), Mobile Elections Assistant / Troubleshooter.
-Managing a team of ~10 officials and polling officers in carrying out elections duties.
+   *  Various Duties: Officer in Charge (Lilley), Officer in Charge (Moreton), Officer in Charge (Griffith), Mobile Elections Assistant / Troubleshooter.
+Managing a team of ~15 officials and polling officers in carrying out elections duties.

  2018 - 2019 / **Safety and Wellbeing Advisor** / Summer - Autumn
  * Office of the Pro Vice-Chancellor (Teaching and Learning), University of Melbourne